 3 Differences between SARMs and Steroids

-Selective Androgen Receptor Modulators and steroids have one striking similarity.
+Selective androgen receptor modulators and steroids have one striking similarity.
 They are both ligands of androgen receptor(s) and hence they trigger anabolic effects that can be used in a clinical setting.

 1. Interaction with Androgen Receptors

 Steroids bind to all androgen receptors, but SARMs don’t.
 SARMs have been chemically engineered to target androgen receptors that are involved with muscle and bone growth, but they avoid “off-targets.”
-This enhances their positive effects while reducing some of their negative effects.
+This enhances their positive effects while reducing some of their adverse effects.

 2. Side Effects